Pregabalin: Neuropathic pain

 The European Federation of Neurological Societies recommends pregabalin as a first-line agent for the treatment of pain associated with diabetic neuropathy, post-herpetic neuralgia, and central neuropathic pain.
 A minority obtain substantial benefit, and a larger number obtain moderate benefit.
-It is given equal weight as gabapentin and tricyclic antidepressants as a first-line agent, however, the latter are less expensive as of 2010.
+It is given equal weight as gabapentin and tricyclic antidepressants as a first-line agent, though the latter are less expensive as of 2010.
 Pregabalin is as effective at relieving pain as duloxetine and amitriptyline.
 Combination treatment of pregabalin and amitriptyline or duloxetine offers additional pain relief for people whose pain is not adequately controlled with one medication and is safe.

 Studies have shown that higher doses of pregabalin are associated with greater efficacy.

 Pregabalin's use in cancer-associated neuropathic pain is controversial, though such use is common.
 It has been examined for the prevention of post-surgical chronic pain, but its utility for this purpose is controversial.

 Pregabalin is generally not regarded as efficacious in the treatment of acute pain.
 In trials examining the utility of pregabalin for the treatment of acute post-surgical pain, no effect on overall pain levels was observed, but people did require less morphine and had fewer opioid-related side effects.
 Several possible mechanisms for pain improvement have been discussed.

 Anxiety disorders

 Pregabalin is effective for treatment of generalized anxiety disorder.
-It is also effective for the short- and long-term treatment of social anxiety disorder and in reducing preoperative anxiety.
+It is also effective for short- and long-term treatment of social anxiety disorder and in reducing preoperational anxiety.
 However, there is concern regarding pregabalin's off-label use due to the lack of strong scientific evidence for its efficacy in multiple conditions and its proven side effects.

-The World Federation of Biological Psychiatry recommends pregabalin as one of several first line agents for the treatment of generalized anxiety disorder, but recommends other agents such as those of the selective serotonin reuptake inhibitor (SSRI) class as first line treatment for obsessive–compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).
+The World Federation of Biological Psychiatry recommends pregabalin as one of several first line agents for the treatment of generalized anxiety disorder, but recommends other agents such as those of the selective serotonin reuptake inhibitor (SSRI) class as first-line treatment for obsessive–compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).
 For PTSD, pregabalin as complementary treatment seems to be effective.